 Is it safe to send donated valuables by post from Falkirk?

 Yes.
 Parcels travel by Royal Mail Special Delivery Guaranteed, which is tracked from the Post Office counter to delivery.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our team ask questions before sending anything?

 Yes, and it is the sensible first step.
-Message GoldPaid on WhatsApp on 07375 071158 or call 07763 741067 with photos and questions.
+Message GoldPaid on WhatsApp or call us on 07944 014111 with photos and questions.
 You will get an honest view on whether an item is worth posting before any label is issued.

 How are donated items valued?